AaspiralMoon/WiSeR_Cluster/README.md

 <details>
   <summary>Setup</summary>

-  Please follow setup.md to prepare your desktop.
+  Please follow the following instructions to prepare your desktop.
 Skip this step if the setup is already done.
 </details>